California Probate: How it’s Supposed to Work and What Can Go Wrong

 - Notice of probate isn’t given to all affected parties.

-- Petition for probate has inaccurate or missing information.
+- Furthermore, petition for probate has missing information or mistakes.

-- Petition to close estate has inaccurate or missing information.
+- Petition to close the estate has missing information or mistakes.

-- Notice of publication is inaccurate or released too soon.
+- Notice of publication has mistakes, or was released too soon.

-- Lawsuits result from inaccuracies or perceived inaccuracies in the case.
+- Lawsuits resulting from inaccuracies or perceived inaccuracies in the case.

 Additionally, be sure to request a copy of Scott Grossman’s FREE book The Insider’s Guide to California Probate and Trust Administration.